It’s no secret that Canadians pay a lot of tax. However, understanding how we’re taxed can help us minimize the tax we have to pay.

 So far, we’ve discussed how individuals are taxed, along with the taxation of certain types of income.
 Now, let’s discuss the taxation of specific types of assets that are owned in a non-registered account.

-The difference between your ACB and the market value of your mutual fund units results in a capital gain or capital loss when the units are sold or deemed to be sold.
+The difference between your ACB and the market value of your mutual fund or ETF units results in a capital gain or capital loss when the units are sold or deemed to be sold.

-Distributions from a mutual fund trust are taxed according to the nature of the distribution (dividends, interest, capital gain, etc.).
-This distribution is taxable to you whether you receive the distribution in cash or reinvest it in additional units.
-If you reinvest this distribution to purchase additional units of the same fund, the amount of the reinvested distribution is added to the ACB of your investment.
+Distributions from a mutual fund trust or ETF are taxed according to the nature of the distribution (dividends, interest, capital gain, etc.).
+This distribution is taxable to you whether you receive the distribution in cash or it’s reinvested in additional units.
+If the reinvested amount is used to purchase additional units of the same fund, that amount is added to the ACB of your investment.

 Mutual fund corporations pay dividends that can be either eligible dividends or capital gains.
 Dividends are taxable to you whether you receive the dividend in cash or reinvest it in additional shares of the mutual fund corporation.
 Reinvested dividends are added to the ACB of your investment and used to purchase additional shares of the same fund.